JP12025/mario/README.md

 # When to Do it

-By Sunday, january 19, 2025 at 11:59 PM
+By Sunday, march 9, 2025 at 11:59 PM

 # How to Test

-- Test your script with command `./check mario.py`
+Test your script with command:
+- `./check -p mario.py` if you write Python code
+- `./check -j mario.jl` if you write Julia code

 Don't forget it's important to test your program.
 In fact, when you decide to test a program, you'll have to ask yourself questions about what your program does and what the special cases are.